 Welcome!
-La Carrera Panamericana, seven days long, is usually schedule during the last two weeks of October each year.
+La Carrera Panamericana, seven days long, is usually scheduled during the second and thrid weeks of October each year.
 The Organizing Committee in Mexico promises another exciting event this year.
 They invite you to “Live the Legend” of the Pan Am!

-Tentatively, the race will probably start at 7:00 AM, Friday, Oct.
-14 from the city of Veracruz.
+Tentatively, the race will start at 7:00 AM, Friday, Oct.
+10 from the city of Oaxaca.
 The race will end seven days later, on Thursday, Oct.
-20 in Durango.
-It will cover nearly 1800 miles of paved roads mostly through the mountains in the central part of the country.
+18 in Durango.
+It will cover around 1900 miles of paved roads mostly through the mountains in the central part of the country.
 A “pre-qualification” or time trial is scheduled for Oct.
-13 in the morning to determine the starting order.
+9 in the morning to determine the starting order.
 Changes in the dates or places are always possible.
-Registration and technical inspection of the cars will be held October 11-13 at the Convention Center.
+Registration and technical inspection of the cars will be held October 7-9 in Oaxaca.

 The Pan Am is sponsored by the Mexican government’s Department of Tourism and supported by the Mexican Federal Highway Patrol.
 Several Federal Highway Patrol members, including senior officers, travel with the race.
 They coordinate with local police to close the roads for the speed stages and to provide security for the race participants and support crews.